SigurdJanson/CommunicationOverload/README.md

     ones.
 That does not mean that the quantitative approach loses meaning.
 It means, that it may be impossible to observe what this app predicts unless you follow a sophisticated scientific approach.

+In essence, **the link between team communication and performance seems to be stronger when you focus on the quality, rather than the quantity of communication**.
+Yet, it is still essential that quantity does not necessarily improve performance and that every change disrupts an effective systems causing at least temporary performance losses and often also

 ## Further reading